3 Reasons No One Should Be On A Raw Foods Diet

 I’ve had to convince so many of my patients to switch from a raw foods diet to a cooked foods diet that I figured I should write about why I don’t support a raw foods diet.

 The raw foods movement has been going on for quite awhile.
 Many raw food advocates believe that food is best eaten in its natural unprepared state, with all the enzymes intact.
-As a Chinese Medicine practitioner, I always tell my patients to AVOID raw foods, especially if they have a weak digestive system, or suffer from allergies or infertility.
+As a Chinese Medicine practitioner, I always tell my patients to AVOID raw foods, especially if they have a weak digestive system, or suffer from allergies.

 In Traditional Chinese Medicine, we believe that raw foods are too ‘cold’ — or yin — in nature and require too much energy from the body to digest.
 The cold, hard-to-digest nature of raw foods puts a damper on the body’s digestive fires.
 Overtime, this can weaken the body’s digestive system causing bloating, glassiness and poor absorption of the nutrients in foods.
 The body’s energy becomes depleted from having to support the weakened digestive system which results in less energy for other bodily functions such as reproductive organs.
 I often tell my patients to lightly cook their vegetables by steaming, sautéing, or baking.